Cambridge University Library: Historical Printing Room

+In the early 1970s, Philip Gaskell, then librarian of Trinity College, set up a bibliographical teaching press similar to those at the Bodleian, University College London, and other institutions.
+The idea was to permit students to experience the historical process of letterpress printing themselves so they could better understand early book structure and the activities necessary to produce books.
+Classes began in 1974 and have continued to the present day.

+Equipment in the HPR include Philip Gaskell's own Albion iron hand press, a small etching press, paper moulds made for William Morris, and other equipment donated or loaned by Cambridge University Press.
+A Common Press, constructed by the University's Engineering Department to Gaskell's specifications, is still used for demonstrations and printing.
+Research at the HPR is supported by significant archives at the CUL, including the Broxbourne collection of type specimens, the Chapbooks collection, and extensive archives of eminent printers.

 Digitisation project

 In June 2010, Cambridge University announced that a £1.5 million donation would allow them to start digitising some of the collections in the University Library and eventually provide access to them free of charge over the Internet via the Cambridge Digital Library website.
 Initially the project will focus on two collections called "The Foundations of Faith" and "The Foundations of Science", which includes writings by Isaac Newton and his contemporaries, as well as documents from the Library's archives of Christian, Islamic and Jewish texts.

 Friends of the Cambridge University Library

 The Friends of the Cambridge University Library was established by a group of individuals, organisations and private donors who are committed to supporting the growth and development of the library.
 Members of the Friends regularly raise funds for future construction projects and archival restoration efforts, as well as the acquisition and purchase of rare books or manuscripts.
 Membership in the group is open to all alumni and members of the public interested in the preservation of knowledge and literature.
 Special events and tours are organised to recognise the contribution of the membership.
 The Friends of the Cambridge University Library has raised more than £150,000 through regular and special donations over the past five years.